Wednesday, December 30, 2020 / by Terry Peterson, Broker-Owner

 Days on market range from 2 days to 2,128 days with an average of 288 days on market.
 With outliers removed, the average is 134 days on market.

 Ten properties were deemed “Build Ready” to include being cleared of trees and no existing construction.
 These lots are the most desirable for new construction.
 One property required tree removal.
-Two properties had livable homes of nominal value in place, marketed to be used as “temporary” beach cottages until ...
+Two properties had livable homes of nominal value in place, marketed to be used as “temporary” beach cottages until new c. ...